narengan/cis/waf-concept.md

 The value of a WAF comes from the speed and ease with which its policy modifications can be implemented, thereby allowing a faster response to varying attack vectors.
 For example, during a [DDoS attack ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Denial-of-service_attack), rate limiting can be implemented by modifying WAF policies.

-## What are the key benefits of CIS's Web Application Firewall?
+## What are the key benefits of the IBM Cloud CIS Web Application Firewall?

-CIS's WAF is an easy way to set-up, manage and customize security rules to protect your web applications from common web threats.
-See the following list for key features.
+The IBM Cloud CIS WAF is an easy way to set up, manage, and customize security rules to protect your web applications from common web threats.
+See the following list for key features:

-**Easy setup**: The CIS WAF is part of our overall service, which takes just a few minutes to set up.
+ * **Easy setup**: The CIS WAF is part of our overall service, which takes just a few minutes to set up.
 Once you redirect your DNS to us, you can switch on the WAF and set up the rules you need.

-**Greater default ruleset plus configurability**: In addition to mod_security rules and the OWASP Top 10, you can manage new rulesets by going to “Manage WAF” from the CIS settings page.
+ * **Greater default ruleset plus configurability**: In addition to `mod_security` rules and the _OWASP Top 10_, you can manage new rulesets by navigating to **Manage WAF** from the CIS settings page.

-**Detailed reporting** See greater detail in the reporting, for example, threats blocked by rule/rule group.
+ * **Detailed reporting** See greater detail in the reporting, for example, threats blocked by rule/rule group.